 Anti-Racism/Pro-Reconciliation Commission Chairs

-For more information about the Reconciliation Offering, click on the image below:
+For more information about the annual Reconciliation Offering, click on the image below:

 The Anti-Racism/Pro-Reconciliation Commission, in its ongoing work to fight racism and promote reconciliation, is reestablishing grant funding for churches and church related organizations in Ohio.
 These grants will be in the range of $1,000 to $5,000 and are intended to help initiate new and/or existing fund projects that target racism/bigotry or help to move organizations toward an anti-racism identity.

 Grants will be awarded for one-year projects.
 Grants may be submitted at any time and are evaluated twice a year.
 Typically each congregation or organization is eligible for funding once in any 12-month period.

 Complete grant policies and guidelines, as well as a simple application form, can downloaded by clicking on the links below.

 The Anti-Racism / Pro-Reconciliation Commission is a ministry of the Christian Church in Ohio, a covenant network of congregations in mission.
 As an integral part of that covenantal network the mission of the Anti-Racism / Pro-Reconciliation Commission is to work to transform both the regional manifestation of the Christian Church in Ohio and its congregations into anti-racist organizations.

 This commission will work to accomplish this mission through three initiatives: